jakepark/aa-capstone-jake-park/README.md

 [Details][phase-four]

-### Phase 5: Searching for Profiles and Posts (~2 days)
+### Phase 5: Searching for Profiles (~2 days)
-I'll need to add `search` routes to both the Profiles and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `profiles` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to the Profiles controller.
+On the Backbone side, there will be a `SearchResults` composite view with a `ProfilesIndex` subview.
+These views will use plain old `profiles` collections, but they will fetch from the new `search` routes.

 [Details][phase-five]

 ### Bonus Features (TBD)

-- [ ] Poke notification feature; no discernible use case
-- [ ] Custom profile urls
+- [ ] Post types (image posts, quote posts, etc)
 - [ ] Create profile posts
 - [ ] Tag profile posts
 - [ ] Search for posts by tag
 - [ ] "Like" button and counter for posts
 - [ ] View a feed of subscribed accounts
+- [ ] Poke notification feature; no discernible use case
+- [ ] Custom profile urls
 - [ ] Pagination/infinite scroll
 - [ ] Activity history (e.g. likes, taggings)
-- [ ] Post types (image posts, quote posts, etc)
 - [ ] Multiple sessions/session management
-- [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md